mushfiqiit/BARTA/README.md

-# FacebookMini
+# Barta

 Distributed Systems Course Project

-The social media application is built on microservice architecture and dockerized.
+The mini social media application is built on microservice architecture and dockerized.